MCBRLab/.github/profile/README.md

 # Welcome to MCBRLab!

 We are a tech research group.
 We develop software tools for systems level analysis and mechanistic modeling of molecular and biomedical data.
 Our goal is to acquire a functional understanding of the deregulation of signalling networks in disease and to apply this knowledge to develop novel therapeutics.
 We focus on cancer, heart failure, auto-immune and fibrotic disease.
 Towards this goal, we integrate big (‘omics’) data with mechanistic molecular knowledge into statistical and machine learning methods.
-To this end, we have developed a range of tools （Pipelines）in different areas of biomedical research, mainly using the programming languages R and Python.
+To this end, we using and also have developed a range of tools （Pipelines）in different areas of bio research, mainly using the programming languages R,Python, and Matlab(Web Design).

 # Resources